shekhargulati/52-technologies-in-2016/02-sbt/README.md

 scala>
 ```

 Now you can start using `Task` class.
-Let's create a task.
+Let's create a task:

 ```scala
 scala> import java.time.{LocalDate,Month}